codeship/screencast-storyboards/blogposts/rails-github-heroku.md

 The Codeship suggests Ruby 1.9.3, but you can use whatever Ruby version you like.
-If you're unsure about the Ruby version of your project, type `ruby -v` in the Terminal.
+To find out the Ruby version of your project, type `ruby -v` in the Terminal.

 [![Type ruby -v and find out your Ruby version][screenshot-technology-version]][screenshot-technology-version]